Congratulations on your decision to begin your career as a corrections officer!

 Online Corrections Officer Training & Education

 Generally, becoming a correctional officer requires little experience and education.
 Most states generally insist on a high school diploma, GED, or equivalent as a minimum requirement.
-Corrections Officer is generally an entry-level position.
-In order to receive promotions and advancement, many jurisdictions prefer applicants to have a bachelor’s degree and two to three years law enforcement experience.
+Correction Officer Jobs are generally an entry-level position.
+In order to receive promotions and advancement, many jurisdictions and departments prefer that applicants to have a bachelor’s degree and two to three years law enforcement experience.

 If you are in the early stages of your career as a corrections officer, and you have a goal for career advancement and progression, then we highly recommended you consider pursuing higher education.